morkro/awesome-succulents/README.md

 - :green_book: [Cacti and Succulents](https://www.amazon.com/Cacti-Succulents-Illustrated-Encyclopedia-Anderson/dp/0754800288/ref=cm_cr_arp_d_product_top?ie=UTF8) - Illustrated encyclopedia

 ## Cultivation
+_How to care for your plants._

-- [How To Grow Succulents in Artificial Light](https://needlesandleaves.squarespace.com/blog/2015/11/4/how-to-grow-succulents-in-artificial-light) - Detailed article from expert Ben Thorton which covers all topics around growing succulents in artificial light.
+- :memo: [How To Grow Succulents in Artificial Light](https://needlesandleaves.squarespace.com/blog/2015/11/4/how-to-grow-succulents-in-artificial-light) - Detailed article from expert Ben Thorton which covers all topics around growing succulents in artificial light.
 - :green_book: [Succulents Simplified: Growing, Designing, and Crafting with 100 Easy-Care Varieties](https://www.amazon.com/dp/1604693932/) - Recommended book by the community on growing and crafting succulents.

 ### Propagation